IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 Number of units             :math:`number\_of\_units`      unitless Number of units to be costed (to take advantage of the economics of scale)
 =========================== ============================== ======== ==========================================================================

 .. note:: number of units by default is fixed to 1 and the user must unfix this variable to optimize the number of units.
-Also, `number of units` can be built as a continuous variable or an integer variable.
-If the latter, the user must provide an mip solver.
+Also, `number_of_units` can be built as a continuous variable or an integer variable.
+If the latter, the user must provide a MIP solver.
 Use the global costing argument for this purpose (integer_n_units=True or False).

 For a particular unit model, capital costs are assumed to scale with a selected basis quantity: